|

 Lee Beiermann describes a version of Telefunken from Peru.
 The contracts are:

-Instead of dealing a card face up to begin the discard pile, the dealer receives 12 cards in the deal and begins the play by discarding one of them.
+Instead of dealing a card face up to begin the discard pile, the dealer receive an extra (12th) card in the deal and begins the play by discarding one card.

 To go out, a final discard is required.
 It is not legal to meld all your cards, leaving yourself with no discard, but it is OK to discard a card that could have been melded.